phoenixframework/phoenix/guides/views.md

-# Views
+# Views and templates

-Phoenix views have two main jobs.
-First and foremost, they render templates (this includes layouts).
-The core function involved in rendering, `render/3`, is defined in Phoenix itself in the `Phoenix.View` module.
-Views also provide functions which take raw data and make it easier for templates to consume.
-If you are familiar with decorators or the facade pattern, this is similar.
+> **Requirement**: This guide expects that you have gone through the introductory guides and got a Phoenix application up and running.

+> **Requirement**: This guide expects that you have gone through [the Request life-cycle guide](request_lifecycle.html).

+Phoenix views main job is to render the body of the responses to be sent back to browsers and API clients.
+Most of the time, we use templates to build said responses, but we can also craft them by hand.
+We will learn how.

 ## Rendering Templates

 Phoenix assumes a strong naming convention from controllers to views to the templates they render.
 The `PageController` requires a `PageView` to render templates in the `lib/hello_web/templates/page` directory.
-If we want to, we can change the directory Phoenix considers to be the template root.
-Phoenix provides a `view/0` function in the `HelloWeb` module defined in `lib/hello_web.ex`.
-The first line of `view/0` allows us to change our root directory by changing the value assigned to the `:root` key.
+While all of these can be customizable (see `Phoenix.View` and `Phoenix.Template` for more information), we recommend users stick with Phoenix' convention.

 A newly generated Phoenix application has three view modules - `ErrorView`, `LayoutView`, and `PageView` -  which are all in the, `lib/hello_web/views` directory.